IvanRublev/Domo/README.md

   * local reasoning about the relation of value to the struct in any nested function of the app
-  * compile-time verification of assembling/updating of the structure from values that relates only to it
+  * compile-time verification of assembling/updating of the structure from the values that relate only to it

-One possible valid way to do this is to use Domo library like the following:
+One possible valid way to do so is to use Domo library like the following:

 ```elixir
 defmodule Order do